derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-03/08/2026 17:48:43 : 3 Database Admins walked into a NoSQL bar.
+04/08/2026 17:46:32 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A QA engineer walks into a bar.
-Runs into a bar.
-Crawls into a bar.
-Dances into a bar.
-Tiptoes into a bar.
-Rams a bar.
-Jumps into a bar.
+Real programmers can write assembly code in any language.
 <!-- replace-with-joke ends -->